 I create beautiful software, independently or in teams, with good planning, testing, continuous integration, version control, and solid technical writing.
-I love working in entertainment and have a special focus on writing search tools.

 Senior Software Engineer, Talent Inc.

 Director of Technology, Satellite Collective